bibleexchange/courses/through-the-psalms/through-the-psalms-outline.md

 - a cause for praise (usually for God’s attributes or deeds), and
 - a conclusion (Chapters 8, 19, 29, 33, 100, 103, 104, 111, 113, 114, 117, 135, 136, 145 – 150)

-5. **Enthronement Psalms** of the Divine Kingdom contain the expression “the Lord reigns” (or, in the case of Psalm 98, “the Lord, the King”), and speak of the rule of God over all the earth.
+5. **Psalms of Enthronement** of the Divine Kingdom contain the expression “the Lord reigns” (or, in the case of Psalm 98, “the Lord, the King”), and speak of the rule of God over all the earth.
 They are prophetic of Christ’s kingly rule (Chapters 47, 93, 96 – 99).

-6. **Songs of Zion** extol Zion, or Jerusalem, for its exalted role as the abode of God’s glory and as the religious and political capital of the nation (Chapters 15, 24, 46, 48, 50, 76, 81, 84, 87, 95, 122, 134).
+6. **Psalms of Zion** extol Zion, or Jerusalem, for its exalted role as the abode of God’s glory and as the religious and political capital of the nation (Chapters 15, 24, 46, 48, 50, 76, 81, 84, 87, 95, 122, 134).
 The Pilgrim Psalms (see below), are sometimes included here, but they do not really constitute a distinct literary type.

-7. **Royal Psalms** concern the reign of the king, either historical or messianic, or both (Chapters 2, 18, 20, 21, 45, 72, 89, 101, 110, 132, 144).
+7. **Psalms of Royalty** concern the reign of the king, either historical or messianic, or both (Chapters 2, 18, 20, 21, 45, 72, 89, 101, 110, 132, 144).

-8. **Wisdom Psalms** emphasize the traditional teaching of the wise men of Israel: meditation of the law, the way of the righteous versus the way of the wicked, and the necessity of practical righteousness (Chapters 1, 14, 37, 49, 52, 53, 73, 75, 91, 112, 119, 127, 128, 133, 139).
+8. **Psalms of Wisdom** emphasize the traditional teaching of the wise men of Israel: meditation of the law, the way of the righteous versus the way of the wicked, and the necessity of practical righteousness (Chapters 1, 14, 37, 49, 52, 53, 73, 75, 91, 112, 119, 127, 128, 133, 139).

-9. **Historical Psalms** trace the history of God’s saving activity on behalf of Israel (Chapters 78, 105).
+9. **Psalms of History** trace the history of God’s saving activity on behalf of Israel (Chapters 78, 105).

 ## Other categories, identified strictly for content, overlap with the above.
 These include the following: